Nastradoomus/deno-dinosaurs/README.md

 1. VSCode
 2. [Laragon](https://laragon.org).
 Easy WAMP (Windows Apache, MySQL and PHP) with super easy version control for NodeJS, PHP + more.
 Put your MongoDB package under \laragon\bin\Mongodb start up Laragon and you're good to go.
 3. Watch is broken with command prompt.
 I'm now using Alpine on WSL2 but watch does not recognize file changes on it.
-Just have to live it for a while.
+Just have to live with it for a while.
 Useless to repair something that is eventually going to work.
 Done it with Deno so many times already.

 ### Side notes